Can I be blunt for a moment?

 Like many other targets of emotional abuse, I researched all the possible reasons my Ex behaved the way he did.
 I tried to find ways I could reach his “wounded inner child” and dedicated myself to being submissive and forgiving.
 I allowed him to do whatever he wanted and tolerated weekly silent treatments.

-In other words, I engaged in all the self-sabotaging, self-defeating behaviors of which I’ve since learned are indicative of love addiction and codependency.
+In other words, I engaged in all the self-sabotaging, self-defeating behaviors of which I’ve since learned are indicative of trauma-bonding and codependency.
 Therefore, it didn’t matter whether my Ex was a narcissist or not.

 What matters instead: What I’ve learned is that it doesn’t matter whether we can label someone a narcissist.
 What matters is why we stay in relationships with individuals who strive to destroy our self-esteem…who lie, cheat, smear our character to anyone who will listen, pull the rug out from under our feet on a regular basis.
 We need to reflect on why we permit someone to trample our boundaries and break our deal-breakers, normalizing the abuse to the extent that when we explain our experiences to someone else, the words coming out of our mouths sound foreign to us because we can hardly believe we’ve tolerated such mistreatment.